zevenet/nftlb/README.md

 # [nftlb](https://www.zevenet.com/knowledge-base/nftlb)
 **nftlb** stands for **nftables load balancer**, the next generation linux firewall that will replace iptables is adapted to behave as a complete load balancer and traffic distributor.

-nftlb is provided with a JSON API, so you can use your preferred health checker to enable/disable backends or virtual services and automate processed with it.
+nftlb is provided with a JSON API, so you can use your preferred health checker to enable/disable backends or virtual services and automate processes with it.

 More info: [What is nftlb?](https://www.zevenet.com/knowledge-base/nftlb/what-is-nftlb/)